LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Introduction

-The second is the \emph{underutilization of semantic information} in the generated code.
-Here, we define semantic information as the performance of an algorithm on individual task instances.
-Typically, only the average performance across all training instances is provided to the LLM to guide code generation~\citep{huang2025autonomous}.
-However, this average does not sufficiently capture the fine-grained behavior of the algorithm across different tasks.
-As shown in \Cref{fig:semantics}, consider a scenario with three algorithms: the first two perform well on the first dataset but poorly on the second, while the third shows the opposite pattern.
-Despite their contrasting behaviors, all three algorithms may exhibit similar average performance.
-However, presenting the first two algorithms together to the LLM offers limited benefit, as they exhibit redundant patterns—both succeeding and failing on the same datasets.
-In contrast, combining the first and third algorithms allows the LLM to integrate complementary strengths, potentially generating an algorithm that performs well on both datasets.
-Thus, incorporating semantic information is crucial for effective algorithm evolution.
+While LLM-guided algorithm search frameworks such as FunSearch~\cite{romera2024mathematical}, EoH~\cite{liu2024evolution}, and ReEvo~\cite{ye2024reevo} have laid the groundwork for algorithm evolution, two challenges remain underexplored in LLM-driven algorithm design.
+The first challenge is the \emph{underutilization of semantic information} when generating algorithms.
+Here, we define semantic information as the performance of an algorithm on each task instance.
+Typically, only the average performance across all training instances is provided~\cite{huang2025autonomous}, which overlooks fine-grained behavioral differences.
+As illustrated in \Cref{fig:semantics}, consider a scenario with multiple algorithms in the meta-learning population: some perform well on the first dataset but poorly on the second, while others show the opposite pattern.
+Despite their contrasting behaviors, these algorithms may exhibit similar average performance.
+In LLM-driven algorithm evolution, we present multiple algorithms to the LLM so it can infer useful patterns and generate improved variants.
+However, algorithms that behave similarly at the instance level offer little benefit for this purpose as they succeed and fail on the same datasets and therefore provide redundant information.
+In contrast, presenting complementary algorithms enables the LLM to integrate distinct strengths, increasing the likelihood of generating an algorithm that performs well on both datasets.
+Therefore, incorporating semantic information is crucial for effective algorithm evolution.

+The second challenge is \emph{complexity bias}, illustrated in \Cref{fig:bloat}.
+LLMs tend to generate overly long or intricate code during optimization, similar to code bloat in GP~\cite{banzhaf1998genetic}.
+This results in the accumulation of redundant or non-functional logic, which impairs interpretability, wastes a large number of tokens, and slows optimization.
+As shown in \Cref{fig:bloat}, such complexity can lead to performance stagnation, ultimately limiting the effectiveness of evolution.

-In this paper, we propose an LLM-driven method for meta symbolic regression to automatically design selection operators~\footnote{Source Code: \url{https://anonymous.4open.science/r/LLM-Meta-SR/}}.
-The main contributions are as follows: \begin{itemize} \item We propose an LLM-driven meta symbolic regression framework to automatically design selection operators.
-This learning-to-evolve process enables the discovery of generalizable operators that consistently outperform human-designed counterparts on a wide range of unseen datasets.
+In this paper, we propose an LLM-driven method for meta SR that automatically designs selection operators for evolutionary SR algorithms~\footnote{Source Code: \url{https://anonymous.4open.science/r/LLM-Meta-SR/}}.
+The main contributions are as follows: \begin{itemize} \item We propose an LLM-driven meta SR framework to automatically design selection operators using in-context learning.
+The LLM learns from design and evaluation history and automatically discovers generalizable operators that consistently outperform human-designed counterparts across a wide range of unseen datasets.